-This moderate-level ramble takes you from the train station to the summit of Caer Caradoc and its ancient hill fort – thought to date from either the Iron Age or Late Bronze Age.
+This moderate-level walk takes you to the 495m summit of Caer Caradoc and its ancient hill fort – thought to date from either the Iron Age or Late Bronze Age.

 Turn right and climb uphill alongside a sunken lane, following the tree-lined field boundary to the left.
 Pass two farm reservoirs and enter forest.

 After about 100m a steep path veers off to the left.
-Take this and climb carefully up the side of the hill, ignoring side-paths.
-Before you know it you'll have reached the top, Three Fingers Rock.
+Take this and climb carefully up the side of the hill, ignoring side paths.
+Before you know it you'll have reached the top – Three Fingers Rock.
 This unusual tor offers an ideal vantage point from which to absorb the surrounding countryside.

-From here, follow the Caer Caradoc Hill ridgeline north-east, dropping down to the right of the Caer Caradoc fort on the main track, eventually meeting a stile and a gravel-and-mud roadway.
+From here, follow the Caer Caradoc Hill ridgeline north-east, dropping down to the right of the Caer Caradoc fort on the main track, eventually meeting a stile and a gravel and mud roadway.

 It's now simply a matter of following the bike-friendly track south-west for about 1km back to the base of the hill where you begun your climb.
 Retrace your steps back to the station.

 Danny is the outdoors editor of BBC Countryfile Magazine, responsible for commissioning, editing and writing articles that offer ideas and inspiration for exploring the UK countryside.